Tsirelson inequalities: Detecting cheating and quantumness in a single framework: Quantum harmonic oscillators

-A harmonic oscillator swings periodically in configuration space unless it is in the stationary ground state, which we will exclude for now.
-Moreover, the position of the oscillator is continuously positive for half of the period and continuously negative for the other half.
-This basic insight, which constrains the probability distribution $[p(a_1 \ldots a_{\nx})]_{a_1,\ldots,a_{\nx}}$ corresponding to a Dirac delta distribution in phase space, can be used to obtain Tsirelson inequalities.
+Unless it is in the stationary ground state, a harmonic oscillator swings periodically in configuration space and the position of the oscillator is continuously positive for half of the period and continuously negative for the other half.
+This basic insight, which constrains the probability distribution $[p(a_1 \ldots a_{\nx})]_{a_1,\ldots,a_{\nx}}$ corresponding to a Dirac delta distribution in phase space, can be used to obtain Tsirelson inequalities, since every positive Wigner function can be expressed as a convex combination of Dirac delta distributions as $W_\psi(q,p) = \iint_{\RR^2} W_\psi(\tilde{q},\tilde{p}) \delta(p-\tilde{p}) \delta(q-\tilde{q}) \dd \tilde{q} \dd \tilde{p}$.
 In the following, we will investigate only the cases where $\nx = 3$ and $\nx = 5$, but a similar analysis can be carried out for arbitrary $\nx$.

 For $\nx = 3$, we have to observe the position to be positive at least once, but at most twice, since the oscillator must eventually swing the other way.
 We thus get the classical constraints $p(111) = 0$, which means that the position cannot be always positive, and $p(222) = 0$, which means that the position cannot be always negative.
-We have previously analyzed this case and shown that there are only two Tsirelson inequalities given by \eqref{eq:n3-Tsirelson}.
-This is exactly the case originally analyzed by Tsirelson in \cite{Tsirelson-oscillatorIneq}.
+This is exactly the case originally analyzed by Tsirelson \cite{Tsirelson-oscillatorIneq}, and there are only the two Tsirelson inequalities \eqref{eq:n3-Tsirelson}.

-For $\nx = 5$, we have to observe the position to be positive at least twice, but at most thrice, because the times $t_x$ at which we observe the oscillator are evenly spread over the single period $T$.
-We thus get the constraints $p(11111) = 0$, $p(22222) = 0$, and all possible cyclic permutations of $p(21111) = 0$ and $p(22221) = 0$.
+For $\nx = 5$, we have to observe the position to be positive at least twice, but at most thrice, because the times of observation $t_x$ are evenly spread over the single period $T$.
+We thus get the constraints $p(11111) = 0$, $p(22222) = 0$, and all cyclic permutations of $p(21111) = 0$ and $p(22221) = 0$.
 Using these constraints, we obtain

-which is a generalization of the inequalities \eqref{eq:n3-Tsirelson} that was already derived in \cite{ZawCenxinLasmarScarani-spinTsirelsonIneq}.
-We obtain new inequalities by using additional constraints due to the fact that we observe the oscillator during a single period, which means the sign of the position must change exactly twice.
-We thus must have $p(21212) = 0$, $p(12121) = 0$ and all cyclic permutations, which yields additional inequalities that we term type I and type II:
+a generalization of the inequalities \eqref{eq:n3-Tsirelson} already derived in \cite{ZawCenxinLasmarScarani-spinTsirelsonIneq}.
+We obtain new inequalities by using additional constraints due to the fact that we observe the oscillator during a single period.
+We must have $p(21212) = 0$, $p(12121) = 0$, and all cyclic permutations, which yields additional inequalities we term type I and II, let $x \in \{1, \ldots, 5\}$ and $\oplus$ denote addition modulo $5$, then we have